TheEt1234/libox_computer/DOCS.md

 ### If you are worried about balance:
 - You can set a setting that will force the world modifying functions to wait more
 - The dig_node function will *always* wait the amount of time the tool takes to destroy the node, keep that in mind *when limiting the other actions..., so don't make placing take 2x more as digging... :>*
+- if you are worried that the robot makes all of pipeworks into one funny flying lua controlled node then.... i mean fair *but it sure is fun* and i think thats all what we care about right

+# What to report as a bug

+- If it's not covered in the common troubleshooting page, then please report it as a bug
+- Also, if you can hide and retrieve some data inside a userdata object or a metatable, ***it's a bug***
+- if you obtain the ItemStack userdata, ***it's a bug***

+# Common troubleshooting
+- It says i need this mystery libox thing, it doesn't appear in minetest mod search
+    - libox is not yet uploaded to contentDB, in the meantime download it from [here](https://github.com/TheEt1234/libox)
+- The sandbox doesn't weigh local variables
+    - You need to add libox to trusted mods for it to expose and use `debug.getlocal` and `debug.getupvalue`

+# What wont be happening
+- mesecon interraction: why mesecon when you can digi
+- ports/pins: would severely overcomplicate things